jonathan-laurent/delphyne/docs/manual/demos.md

         - ...
 ```

-The Delphyne VSCode extension automatically checks the syntactic well-formedness of demonstrations (in addition of allowing their evaluation).
+The Delphyne VSCode extension automatically checks the syntactic well-formedness of demonstrations (in addition to allowing their evaluation).
 For explanations on specific fields, see the [API Reference][delphyne.core.demos.StrategyDemo].
 Tests are expressed using a custom DSL that we describe below.

 ## Demonstration Tests